makwaijun/personalwebpagev2/content/blog/Post72.md

 But in general (and indeed, the premise of the book), every "great" individual goes through journey, often with a non-lethal measure of hardship, shaping them into the mold of renown and "greatness", though flawed in their own ways for sure.

-But I am of the similar view that for every individuals rise to greatness - for no one will write about - there are just as many, or perhaps far more that struggle with the very real human tedency to slide into matters of deprivation, self destruction and akrasia. [https://en.wikipedia.org/wiki/Akrasia]  .
-To be clear, this is not an encouragement nor a worldview where I believe that __everyone__ should aspire to "greatness". [ https://en.wikipedia.org/wiki/Great_man_theory ], but rather an observation on what might have be done right that we mortals could learn from.
+But I am of the similar view that for every individual's rise to greatness, - there are just as many, or perhaps far more unwritten tales of a struggle with the very real human tedency to slide into matters of deprivation, self destruction and [akrasia](https://en.wikipedia.org/wiki/Akrasia).
+To be clear, this is not an encouragement nor a worldview where I believe that __everyone__ should aspire to "[greatness](https://en.wikipedia.org/wiki/Great_man_theory)", but rather an observation on what might have be done right that we mortals could learn from.

-*Crap my previous coherent draft ends here.*
+*Crap my previous coherent draft ended here.*

 So, given that the book very much reflects on the growth of morality and meaning in a purposeful life, I have parked this as an interim post on education, in the context of how people can be enabled to achieve this in a non-lethal manner without too terrible a hardship.